JGIBristol/digiqual/docs/index.md

 ### 3. Reliability Analysis (In Development)

-Implementing the generalized framework by Malkiel et al. (2025).
+Implementing the generalised framework by Malkiel et al. (2025).

 -   **Relaxed Assumptions:** Moves beyond the rigid constraints of the classical $\hat{a}$-versus-$a$ method.
 -   **Advanced Regression:** Fits nonlinear expectation models and models non-constant variance (heteroscedasticity) using Kernel Average Smoothers.